 This project will build on the experiences from the GBIF nodes of Argentina, Colombia, Mexico, Chile and Brazil, with the associations CyTeD and Andino NET, to conduct a regional project defining consensus procedures for the development of national species checklists.
 A focus will be placed on achieving compatibility of databases with existing ones.
 Aiming a for a broad coverage of users, outcomes will be published in Spanish, Portuguese and English.
 Through a programme to “train the trainers”, knowledge gained from capacity dissemination events can be replicated to national and specific contexts.
 Additionally, a pilot checklist dataset per country will be published in the GBIF data network.

-For the second half of the project a regional event is being organized and is scheduled for March 2019.
-This event, to be attended by GBIF national nodes, associations of the Latin American and Caribbean region and a representative of the Biodiversity National System of National Council of Protected Areas -CONAP of Guatemala, will provide an opportunity to hear about participants’ experiences in developing checklists, together with providing a forum to share tools and skills to use in this work.
-Main discussions points will include defining and agreeing procedures for developing national species checklists, defining the specific requirements and identifying key components that will allow interoperable checklists to be developed.
-It is also expected that each national node will define their own potential checklist to be published.
+In March 2019 the project held a regional workshop “Increasing capacities to develop National Species Checklists in the Latin America and the Caribbean Region”.
+Attended by GBIF national nodes, associations of the Latin American and Caribbean region and a representative of the Biodiversity National System of National Council of Protected Areas -CONAP of Guatemala, this event provided an opportunity to hear about participants’ experiences in developing checklists, together with providing a forum to share tools and skills to use in this work.

 In June 2019 a capacity dissemination training session (under a train the trainers” scheme) was also carried out in Argentina for personnel of the Ministry of Environment and Sustainable Development of the Nation – MAyDS.